newrelic-experimental/newrelic-java-reactor/README.md

 4. Restart the application.
 ## Getting Started

-Once installed the instrumentation will track both the Mono and Flux Reactor objects.
+Once installed the instrumentation will track when a Mono or Flux object is placed on a scheduler for either the subscribe or the observe (or both).
+The reactor finder extension instruments methods which return a Mono or a Flux object except these classes in the Reactor framework.
-For Mono objects, it will track the object from subscription to completion (onCompl

 ## Building